cue-lang/cuelang.org/hugo/content/en/docs/reference/command/cue-help-filetypes/index.md

     graph       Like data, but allow references.
     schema      Export data and definitions.

+The following tags are only valid in combination with other tags, and influence the functioning of the codec.
+The tag they are valid with is mentioned in parentheses at the end.

+    strictFeatures	report errors for lossy mappings. (jsonschema) strictKeywords	report errors for unknown keywords (jsonschema) strict			report errors for either of the above (jsonschema)

 Many commands also support the --out and --outfile/-o flags.
 The --out flag specifies the output type using a qualifier (without the ':').
 The -o flag specifies an output file